LibraryCarpentry/library-python/_episodes/00-short-introduction-to-Python.md

 Python is an interpreted language.
 As a consequence, we can use it in two ways:

-* Using interpreter as an "advanced calculator" in interactive mode:
+* Using interpreter as an "advanced calculator" in interactive mode, the interactive prompt `>>>` appears in front of what we type:

 ~~~
 user:host:~$ python